elastic/cloud-on-k8s/docs/design/0006-certificate-management.md

 #### CA

-The operator on the cluster *is* the certificate authority (CA).
+The operator on the cluster *is* the certificate authority (CA) for all the clusters it manages.
 It is able to issue certificates based on certificate signing requests (CSR) that pods provide.
-It is responsible for issuing certificates for all clusters it manages (could cover multiple namespaces).
+It manages one CA certificate (and associated private key) per cluster (eg. if the operator manages 3 clusters in 3 different namespaces, it uses 3 different CAs).

 #### Issuing certificates